Measurement of Depth of Water

 1. Sounding Rod

-The sounding rod is suitable for measuring the depths of small rivers, of the order of two meters.
+• This sounding rod is best suited for measuring the depth of small rivers, usually around two meters deep.

 The level of water is then noted from the graduation (Fig. 13.6).